-Paycheques will be directly deposited twice a month, on the 15th (or the nearest working day before the 15th) and the last working day of the month.
-To view or print pay stubs, utilize the Self-Service payroll module using the Campus Wide Login at www.msp.ubc.ca
+Pay cheques will be directly deposited twice a month, on the 15th (or the nearest working day before the 15th) and the last working day of the month.
+To view or print pay stubs, log into Workday, from the landing page select the Pay worklet.

-If you have questions about your paycheque, contact Payroll (based on the first letter of your surname):
+If you have questions about your paycheque, Contact Payroll.